-Local Development Volunteers are members of the BHA who have volunteered to work closely with their local authority.
+Local Development Volunteers are members of Humanists UK who have volunteered to work closely with their local authority.
 They work with the local structures dealing with diversity and equality and any projects dealing with social cohesion.
 In some cases it may not be appropriate to be a full member but being an advisor, contact point or observer could also be valuable.
 The work usually includes meetings within their locality, being a representative on committees and being a contact point for local consultations.
 Find out more about the Local Development Project.

 Some humanists also contribute to society through their work as celebrants, helping the non-religious to mark important occasions in their lives in humanist ceremonies for baby namings, weddings, civil partnerships and funerals.